 🖋️ About Part II

-Part II of The Pilgrim’s Progress was published in 1684, six years after Part I. This part tells the story of Christian’s wife, Christiana, and her children, who decide to follow Christian’s path to the Celestial City.
-It focuses more on family, community, and spiritual growth.
+Part II of The Pilgrim’s Progress was published in 1684, six years after Part I. While Part I follows Christian on his personal journey from the City of Destruction to the Celestial City, Part II tells the story of his wife Christiana, their four sons, and others who choose to follow the same path.

 📜 Chapter-wise Summary (Part II)